Brazilian Music and Culture

 Work which displays a thorough grasp of the subject, with evidence of further study, deeper thought, originality of approach and excellent written skills.

-demonstrated a broad knowledge and understanding of a range of Brazilian musics.
+demonstrated a deep knowledge and understanding of a range of Brazilian musics.

-demonstrated an understanding of the manner in which particular themes and issues in ethnomusicology might be explored with specific reference to the chosen area.
+demonstrated a thorough understanding of the manner in which particular themes and issues in ethnomusicology might be explored with specific reference to the chosen area.

-demonstrated a critical understanding of developments in Brazilian and global culture, and how these have interacted.
+demonstrated an acute critical understanding of developments in Brazilian and global culture, and how these have interacted.

 shown that they have made level-appropriate progress with respect to communication skills.